This file includes printed paper, economical use of paper and cutting your own "ShortCuts".

 - Use it for Christmas Pageant photos, especially outdoor pageants.

-make the top and make a sway pattern to fit the page.
+- For my granddaughter's preschool play photos, I used the yellow and the star print to make a curtain page.
+Use the scallop borderline to make the top and make a sway pattern to fit the page.
 Make the yellow about 1/4 inch larger than the stars and put the stars on top.

-- Anything nautical (also the navy with stars anchor die cut) and I used it to mat photos of a Veteran's Day celebration I used the star
+- Anything nautical (also the navy with stars anchor die-cut) and I used it to mat photos of a Veteran's Day celebration I used the star paper as mat with the school day pages.
+A lot of the class pictures have the American flag in it.

 - Try it as a triangle in the upper corner for tent camping photos.
 I had silhouetted the tent and used the triangle with stars behind it.